Department of Business Development and Technology (Aarhus University)

-Department of Business Development and Technology (or BTECH for short) is a university department centre for research and higher education under Aarhus University, located in Herning, Denmark.
+The Department of Business Development and Technology (or BTECH for short) is an academic department at Aarhus University, located in Herning, Denmark.

 BTECH's focus is on education excellence and offers six undergraduate and two graduate study programmes as well as a number of part-time studies all within the fields of engineering, business economics, management and communication and multimedia.

 The department has seen some heavy administrational re-organisations in the last decade or so.

 Organisation, research and study programmes

 Department of Business Development and Technology is a department under Aarhus BSS, itself one of four academic departments of Aarhus University.
 Since 2012, BTECH has also been affiliated with AU Engineering, an organisation at Aarhus University focussing on engineering.

 Apart from the educational activities, BTECH is home to a number of externally funded knowledge and research centres, including one Nordic Centre of Excellence.
 Research is anchored with four professorships and includes innovation and business development, entrepreneurship, energy technologies, IT development, climate adaptation and the wind energy industry.

 BTECH has about 1,800 students (about sixty percent are full-time students and the rest are part-time students).
 Approximately 15% come from other countries than Denmark.
 Around 125 full-time employees, including technical and administrative personnel.
 Additionally, BTECH employs 100 part-time teachers.

 BTECH’s study programmes are based on interaction across professional boundaries as well as close interaction with students and the surrounding business community.
 However, BTECH is also developing distance- and e-learning to provide educational opportunities in evolving markets.
 Furthermore, all study programmes have an innovative and international perspective.
 For example, approximately 40% of the students spend at least six months of their studies at a foreign engineering college, university or company.